-NOT PASSING PASSIN OVERALL Basic (1-2) Developing (3-4) Proficient (5-6) Advanced (7-8) RATING Performance is similar to expectations for students who have not completed a teacher education program No evidence is included and/or evidence included does nor provide support for the goal Rationale for artifact is superficial and/or incoherent or conceptually confused List qualities that are not passing: Performance is similar to expectations for student teachers or beginning teachers with limited teaching experience Reflections may be superficial and/or incoherent or conceptually confused Evidence may be limited to course generated products/research Performance on proposition(s) and artifact(s) meet expectations for well prepared teachers completing a master's program Evidence is included that demonstrates all of the following: • More than one means of assessing student learning is included • Candidate aggregates student performance and accurately draws conclusions • Reflection/rationale demonstrates changes in teaching based on evaluation of data Evidence may be limited to course generated products/research.
+NOT PASSING PASSII OVERALL Basic (1-2) Developing (3-4) Proficient (5-6) Advanced (7-8) RATING Performance is similar to expectations for students who have not completed a teacher education program No evidence is included and/or evidence included does nor provide support for the goal Rationale for artifact is superficial and/or incoherent or conceptually confused Performance is similar to expectations for student teachers or beginning teachers with limited teaching experience Reflections may be superficial and/or incoherent or conceptually confused Evidence may be limited to course generated products/research Performance on proposition(s) and artifact(s) meet expectations for well prepared teachers completing a master's program Evidence is included that demonstrates all of the following: • More than one means of assessing student learning is included • Candidate aggregates student performance and accurately draws conclusions • Reflection/rationale demonstrates changes in teaching based on evaluation of data Evidence may be limited to course generated products/research.
 Quality of writing may affect proficiency level.
-List qualities that demonstrate proficiency: Performance is beyond expectations for well prepared teachers completing a master's program; exceptional performance on at least one of the bulleted items at the left A rating at the highest level should be assigned if evidence also includes artifacts that were not generated as requirements for a course or for the program.
+Performance is beyond expectations for well prepared teachers completing a master's program; exceptional performance on at least one of the bulleted items at the left A rating at the highest level should be assigned if evidence also includes artifacts that were not generated as requirements for a course or for the program.
+List qualities that are not passing: List qualities that demonstrate proficiency: List qualities that are advanced: